 Among business owners surveyed, 62% said they were already using cloud-based services because they were easier to access, more secure and reliable.
 Additionally, 41% have plans to increase technology spending, with a specific concentration on the Internet of Things (IoT) and mobile payment systems.

-Things are looking up for the small business.
+Things are looking up for the small business as you can deduce from technology in business statistics.
 As technology continues to advance and become more affordable, coupled with an increasingly healthy domestic economy, predictions are as healthy as they have ever been.
 Let’s take a quick look at the most recent small business technology statistics, so you can get a clearer picture of what the future looks like in this sector.

 According to a study done by Clutch shown in Figure 2, of the 279 small businesses that asked how their company’s spending on IT service providers will change in 2016 compared to 2015, 48% expected it to remain flat.
 About 30% expected it to increase by 11–30%.
 Between 1–6% expected it to either increase by 31% more, or decrease by 11% or more.
-With small businesses becoming more dependent on the latest technology for productivity and efficiency, it’s no surprise most expect to either continue using their IT service provider, or increase their hours.
+With small businesses becoming more dependent on the latest technology for productivity and efficiency and more aware on how many businesses use technology, it’s no surprise most expect to either continue using their IT service provider, or increase their hours.

 While there are plenty of small business technology needs, those needs are not devoid of any caveats.
 Today’s small business owner has plenty to worry about.
 According to CIO, the most common technology concern is: IT disruption.